AuroraToolkit/AuroraCore/README.md

 # AuroraCore

-AuroraCore is the core library powering the Aurora AI assistant framework.
-This package is designed to manage the fundamental structures and workflows that support various AI-driven tasks, including context management, task workflows, and integrations with large language models (LLMs) such as OpenAI and Ollama.
-It is highly modular, allowing developers to extend its functionality and integrate with external services.
+AuroraCore is the foundational library within the AuroraToolkit—a suite of tools designed to simplify the integration of AI capabilities into your projects.
+This package provides robust support for AI-driven workflows, including context management, task orchestration, and seamless integrations with large language models (LLMs) from organizations such as Anthropic, OpenAI, and Ollama.
+Its modular architecture empowers developers to customize, extend, and integrate with external services effortlessly.

 ## Features